demitry/patel-netcore-mvc/NetCoreMVC.md

 ```

 ### Hot Reload [33]

+VS - Run project - fire button - Hot Reload on File Save option

+So it is possible to modify the page and observe changes on the fly.

 ### Display all Categories [34]
 ### Bootswatch Theme and Bootstrap Icons [35]
 ### Design Category List Page [36]